 “GMS students are the future of genomic medicine.
 You will be part of an amazing cohort who are doing some of the most exciting research across the University.
 Our students come from an incredibly diverse range of academic fields which is a real strength of the programme.
 If you have a passion for delivering on the potential of genomics in human health we would love to hear from you”

-Cath Green is a Principal Investigator at the Wellcome Centre for Human Genetics, where she runs a Core facility in Chromosome Dynamics.
-In addition, Cath finds time to run the Clinical Biomanufacturing Facility, which played a vital role in the development of the Oxford-AstraZeneca Covid-19 vaccine and for which she was awarded an OBE in 2021.
+Cath Green is a Principal Investigator at the Wellcome Centre for Human Genetics, where she also leads the Chromosome Dynamics Core facility.
+In addition, Cath manages the Clinical Biomanufacturing Facility, which played a vital role in the development of the Oxford-AstraZeneca Covid-19 vaccine; she was awarded an OBE in recognition of this work in 2021.

 John Todd is Director of the Wellcome Centre for Human Genetics, Professor of Precision Medicine, and Director of the JDRF/Wellcome Trust Diabetes and Inflammation Laboratory (DIL).
 The lab researches the causes of the autoimmune disease type 1 diabetes (T1D) in order to treat and prevent the disease by modulating the causative pathways.